 The Numismatic Museum of Aruba

-This fantastic collection consists of about 115 different collections, a.o.: Primitive, Strange, Proof, Zoo, Counterstamp, Overstruck, Mini, Chop coins, Leprosium, Errors, Gold, Ration, F.A.O., Square, Dollars & Crowns, Commemoratives, Centerhold, Scalloped, Tokens, Wooden, Food coupons, and also Chips, Medals and much more.
+The fantastic collection consisted of about 115 different collections, a.o.: Primitive, Strange, Proof, Zoo, Counterstamp, Overstruck, Mini, Chop coins, Leprosium, Errors, Gold, Ration, F.A.O., Square, Dollars & Crowns, Commemoratives, Centerhold, Scalloped, Tokens, Wooden, Food coupons, and also Chips, Medals and much more.

-For those devoted to History, the Numismatic Museum, unique in this region and perhaps the most extensive one of Central America and the Caribbean, offers a view on the powerful "Roman Empire", "Ancient Greece","Chinese Dynasties", "Mystic India", "Egypt", and the famous "Byzantine Empire".
+For those devoted to History, the Numismatic Museum, unique in this region and perhaps was the most extensive one of Central America and the Caribbean, offered a view on the powerful "Roman Empire", "Ancient Greece","Chinese Dynasties", "Mystic India", "Egypt", and the famous "Byzantine Empire".

-Further on you can see large sets of German and Japanese occupation notes and special issues of the concentration camps and also of the more recent war "Operation Desert Storm".
-All these are well displayed and described with date, ruler, denomination and country.
+Further on you could see large sets of German and Japanese occupation notes and special issues of the concentration camps and also of the more recent war "Operation Desert Storm".
+All these were well displayed and described with date, ruler, denomination and country.

-For the lover of the Latin American continent this collection offers an extensive history, from the coins brought from the old world to the most modern ones.
-There one is led from the kingdom of Peter I of Brazil, through the Argentinean confederation, to the Colonial Bolivia, to the Republic of Granada, the Venezuelan Guyana, to Spanish Mexico and Mexico of Maximilliano.
+For the lover of the Latin American continent the collection offered an extensive history, from the coins brought from the old world to the most modern ones.
+There was one that was led from the kingdom of Peter I of Brazil, through the Argentinean confederation, to the Colonial Bolivia, to the Republic of Granada, the Venezuelan Guyana, to Spanish Mexico and Mexico of Maximilliano.

-Looking over this collection one will remember Roman Britain, Feudal Europe, cities and countries that are long forgotten.
-A visit to the Numismatic Museum will guide you through the infinite passage of time, a road marked out by the swords and spears of the great emperors, kings, dictators, wars, blood and glory.
+Looking over the collection one will remember Roman Britain, Feudal Europe, cities and countries that are long forgotten.
+The Numismatic Museum guided you through the infinite passage of time, a road marked out by the swords and spears of the great emperors, kings, dictators, wars, blood and glory.

 Mr. J. Mario Odor with his wife and daughter.